srajma/xatra/GUI_README.md

   - [ ] And also selecting rivers
 - [x] Code editor should be nice, not just a simple text editor.
   - [ ] Main thing I'd like is autocomplete---like in VS Code or in online coding sites like leetcode.
 It should work as though xatra is actually imported.
 Maybe can use an actual code editor plugin or something.
+- [x] Loading a previously-built map.
+I think the best way to do this will be to keep the state of the Builder and Code synchronized two-way and just export/import the code both ways.
+  - [ ] Code generation is quite buggy.
+    - [ ] One issue I've observed: for rivers it creates a random attribute source_type for River objects, which doesn't exist.
+This is not necessary, the value is already either naturalearth() or overpass()---you just need to make sure these are imported at the top.
+    - [ ] Eventually we should also implement reverse-syncing the code to the builder, so might be worth thinking about how to better store the state

 Minor changes
 - [ ] "Rivers" in the add Layers panel should be "All Rivers".